 Understanding the Difference

-are synonymous and can be used interchangeably.
+The crucial point to note is that in most database systems, such as MySQL, LEFT JOIN and LEFT OUTER JOIN are synonymous and can be used interchangeably.
 Both operations perform a left outer join, where all the rows from the left table are included in the result set.

-remain the same.
+While the syntax may vary slightly in different database dialects, the intent and the outcome of using LEFT JOIN and LEFT OUTER JOIN remain the same.
 It's essential to be aware of these nuances, particularly when working with specific databases that might require one syntax over the other.

 In conclusion

-in SQL depends on personal preference and the specific requirements of the database system you are using.
+The choice between using LEFT JOIN and LEFT OUTER JOIN in SQL depends on personal preference and the specific requirements of the database system you are using.
 Regardless of the terminology used, both operations achieve the same result – including all rows from the left table in the output of a join operation.